Bwaits2/secret-santa/README.md

 It randomly pairs up all participants, then sends each participant an email telling them who they got paired with.

+## Requirements

+All modules used are included in the python standard library.

+Python >= 3.2 is required.

 ## Installation

 1. Clone the repo